For You (Prince album): Singles

 "Soft and Wet", the album's lead single, became a minor hit on the US Billboard Hot 100, peaking at number 92.
 However, it became a top 20 hit on the Hot R&B/Hip-Hop Songs chart, peaking at number 12.
 The second single released from the album, "Just as Long as We're Together", reached number 91 on the R&B charts.

 Critical reception

 Reviewing in Christgau's Record Guide: Rock Albums of the Seventies (1981), Robert Christgau wrote, "Like most in-studio one-man bands, the nineteen-year-old kid who pieced this disco-rock-pop-funk concoction together has a weakness for the programmatic—lots of chops, not much challenge.
 But I like 'Baby,' about making one, and 'Soft and Wet,' ditto only he doesn't know it yet.
-And his falsetto beats Emitt Rhodes."
+And his falsetto beats Stevie Wonder's, not to mention Emitt Rhodes's."

 Commercial performance

 On release in 1978, For You reached number 163 on the US Billboard 200 chart and number 21 on the Billboard R&B Albums chart.
 It went on to sell approximately two million copies worldwide.
 In 2016, after Prince's death, the album re-charted on the Billboard 200, reaching number 138.
 The album also reached number 200 on the French Albums Chart and number 156 on the UK Albums Chart, although it did not originally chart in those countries.